 While also good for SEO purposes, content that is regularly updated to help educate and inform your viewers is fantastic.
-Don?t just educate about your services and what you can do for them (this is more a sales pitch than education!).
+Don’t just educate them about your services and what you can do for them (this is more a sales pitch than education!).
 Instead, provide really useful content that customers can read and consider the implications and ideas for them or their business.
 While they may not act on contacting you straight away, giving them regular content to read and educate keeps you top-of-mind, begins building a relationship and may even begin the pathway to customer loyalty.
-The chances of them choosing you when they do need your services is much higher as they already have a connection (and a non-sales one) with your brand.
+The chances of them choosing you when they do need your services are much higher as they already have a connection (and a non-sales one) with your brand.

 The good news is most accounting firms have an abundance of internal knowledge about the industry and can easily provide tips, ideas and educational pieces to assist their customers.
-Time can limit this from taking place which leads some accounting firms to invest in a?digital partner?who will create this content on their behalf, among other digital activities.
-Whichever way you decide to go about it, it?s important to know that customers today hate getting to a website that is all about ?selling? with no form of education.
+Time can limit this from taking place which leads some accounting firms to invest in a digital partner who will create this content on their behalf, among other digital activities.
+Whichever way you decide to go about it, it’s important to know that customers today hate getting to a website that is all about selling with no form of education.
 Give customers something that helps them without selling, and give it to them regularly to keep them regularly coming back to your website.

 Health Check 2: Does your website have a blog or news section?
 How regularly are you creating content?
 Where are you sharing it (how are you ensuring it gets read)?